 You might be nervous about making the commitment of being a bridesmaid since you aren’t positive you can attend all the pre-wedding events, like the engagement party, bridal shower and bachelorette party.
 Ask the bride if she will be okay if you don’t attend every single thing.
 If that’s a non-negotiable for her and something you don’t think you can do, then maybe it’s best to decline to be a bridesmaid.

 4. Can I Get a Plus One?

 If bringing someone to the wedding with you, whether it be your partner or just a plus one to hang out with because you don’t know too many other people, is important to you, then ask about it at the start.
-This doesn’t have to be an ultimatum but it can be something you ask and let the bride know about, so that she can plan that into her guest list numbers.
+This doesn’t have to be an ultimatum but it can be something you ask and let the bride know about so that she can take it into account when planning her guest list.

 5. What’s the Date of the Wedding?